-So far, we have focused our analysis on spillover effects at the aggregate level.
-However, our dynamic factor modeling framework allows us to study these effects at a highly disaggregate level as well, as it includes a vast number of disaggregated data on Swiss consumer prices.
-This may give valuable insights on item-specific differences and can shed light on how the aggregate effects are transmitted.
-Furthermore, the aggregation level of inflation is shown to influence the estimated degree of spillovers by Monacelli and Sala (2009).
-In order to make the analysis tractable, we focus on a selection of different categories of the CPI.
-In particular, we consider core CPI, energy, imported goods excluding energy, domestic goods excl. energy, private services excl. rents, and public services.
-In defining the core measure we follow the Swiss Federal Statistical Office (SFSO) and exclude fresh and seasonal items as well as energy.
+An analysis of a selection of different categories of the CPI reveals insights on the channels leading to the dispersed responses.
+Specifically, we look at core CPI, energy, imported goods excluding energy, domestic goods excluding energy, private services excluding rents, and public services.
+In defining the core measure, we follow the Swiss Federal Statistical Office (SFSO) and exclude fresh and seasonal items as well as energy.
 Moreover, we define all items with an average import share of above 50% over the sample period to be imported.
 Analogous to aggregate CPI, the statistics for these categories are computed based on the weights of the items.
-We focus here on the variance decomposition of the different categories, however, the corresponding impulse responses can be found in Figure 7 in Appendix C. Figure 5 presents the variance decomposition for aggregate CPI and the selected price categories at different horizons.
+We focus here on the variance decomposition of the different categories; however, the corresponding impulse responses can be found in Figure 10 in Appendix C.11 Figure 8 presents the variance decomposition for aggregate CPI and the selected price categories at different horizons.